-If you use your ATV/UTV for trail racing, you need a tire that has grip and steering response.
+If you use your ATV/UTV for trail racing, you need a tire that has a strong grip and steering response.
 ATV racing tires are designed for just that.
-They have a more regulated tread pattern with sharp edges for delivering excellent grip and more constant contact on harder compact trails often associated with trail racing.
-Racing tires are designed for hard-packed surfaces, therefore, they do not do well in loose surfaces such as sand or mud.
+They have a more regulated tread pattern with sharp edges for delivering excellent grip and constant contact on harder compact trails that are often associated with trail racing.
+Racing tires are designed for hard-packed surfaces, therefore, they do not do well in loose surfaces like sand or mud.

 ATV/UTV Sand Tires